-Face masks have been shown to be effective at filtering out viruses such as the SARS-CoV-2 virus, thereby reducing the risk of infection.
+Face masks have been shown to be effective at filtering out viruses such as the SARS-CoV-2 virus, which causes COVID-19, thereby reducing the risk of infection.
 A team of researchers from MIT now hopes to go one step further and create a mask that inactivates viruses using heat.

 The researchers aim to build masks that incorporate a heated copper mesh.
 As the person wearing the mask breathes in and out, air flows repeatedly across the mesh, and any viral particles in the air are slowed and inactivated by the mesh and high temperatures.
 Such a mask could be useful for health care professionals, the researchers say, as well as members of the public in situations where social distancing would be difficult to achieve, such as a crowded bus.

 “This is a completely new mask concept in that it doesn’t primarily block the virus.
 It actually lets the virus go through the mask, but slows and inactivates it,” says Michael Strano, the Carbon P. Dubbs Professor of Chemical Engineering at MIT.

 The researchers have begun building prototypes and hope to begin testing them soon.
 They described the new concept and design in a paper that they posted to bioRxiv, an online preprint server, and they have also submitted the paper to a peer-reviewed journal.

 Strano is the senior author of the paper, and MIT graduate student Samuel Faucher is the lead author.
 Other authors include MIT graduate students Daniel Lundberg, Xinyao Liang, and Xiaojia Jin; undergraduate Rosalie Phillips; postdoc Dorsa Parviz; and Jacopo Buongiorno, the TEPCO Professor of Nuclear Science and Engineering at MIT.